 OS maps don't show legal property boundaries or ownership of physical features.
 Our remit is to survey and map the physical features on the ground at the time of survey, not to define a legal boundary.

-We and HM Land Registry work in very close partnership.
-Land Registry cross-references and associates their boundary information with our topographic maps as the basis of all Land Registry title plans.
+We work very closely with HM Land Registry, though.
+HM Land Registry uses OS maps to draw up title plans - and it's the title plans that show legal boundaries.
+HM Land Registry cross-references and associates their boundary information with our topographic maps as the basis of all HM Land Registry title plans.

 We at Ordnance Survey and HM Land Registry have put together the information below to help you understand our different roles.

 Please also visit our frequently asked questions section on property boundaries